 Once My Phone is Unlocked, What Can I Do?

 Finally, a question that has a simple answer.
 Once you’ve unlocked your phone from your carrier, you can move to another cell provider of your choice, so long as your device is capable of receiving a signal from that provider.
-For example, if you purchase an iPhone from Sprint, only to discover your house cannot isn’t included in Sprint’s coverage, you can finish paying off the device in order to leave the company, so long as your account is in good standing (see above).
+For example, if you purchase an iPhone from Sprint, only to discover your house isn’t included in Sprint’s coverage, you can finish paying off the device in order to leave the company, so long as your account is in good standing (see above).
 After Sprint unlocks your device, you can purchase a T-Mobile or Verizon SIM card, slot it into your device, and you’re off to the races.

-That said, SIM cards don’t provide any other information beyond the cellular connection for your device (though in some cases, you can save some small amounts of data to your phone’s SIM card, like a mircoSD card).
+That said, SIM cards don’t provide any other information beyond the cellular connection for your device (though in some cases, you can save some small amounts of data to your phone’s SIM card, like a microSD card).
 For example, one of the comments on an older version of this article asked what would happen if you placed your spouse’s SIM card into your device.
 The answer is easy: that phone will adapt to your spouse’s phone line, including the number that people use to contact them.
 That’s it—everything else, including apps, photos, and music, is tied to either the Apple or Google account tied to the phone inside your settings, or stored on the internal storage of your phone.
-If you’re trying to set up an old device for a spouse, you’ll want to wipe that device first and set it up as a new phone; that said, beyond a phone number, you won’t gain any other data from the SIM card.
+If you’re trying to set up an old device for a spouse, you’ll want to wipe that device first and set it up as a new phone; beyond a phone number, you won’t gain any other data from the SIM card.

-In 2017, the difference between buying a locked carrier model of a device and an unlocked version has never been clearer.
-With most carriers no longer offering two-year subsidies on devices, consumers are finally beginning to pay full price for their devices, allowing them more freedom to move between mobile providers.
+The difference between buying a locked carrier model of a device and an unlocked version has never been clearer.
+With most carriers no longer offering two-year subsidies on devices, consumers are finally beginning to pay full price for their phones, allowing them more freedom to move between mobile providers.
 And with the prevalence of LTE in the United States, more and more phones finally support all four national providers at once, giving consumers more selection for their devices than ever before.
 Before you upgrade your device on a payment plan with your carrier, do your research into unlocked models of your favorite devices.
 In the long run, choosing an unlocked model with a payment plan through the manufacturer might be a better choice for you and your wallet—especially if you’re ever interested in switching carriers.